5 Top Picks

 However, it will do a great job welding sheet steel.
 Feeding new wire through can be a little difficult so you’ll need a steady hand.

 If you plan to mount this welding machine on a cart, take care because the gas hose connection can interfere with the tank.
-This unit does not come with a spool gun, so if you plan to weld aluminum, you’ll need to purchase that separately.
+This unit does not come with a spool welding gun or torch, so if you plan to weld aluminum, you’ll need to purchase that separately.

-The machine comes with a 30-Day warrantee that promises you 100% satisfaction or your money back.
+Similar to all great brands, The Handler 140 comes with a 30-Day warrantee that promises you 100% satisfaction or your money back.
 This gives you a chance to use the machine and see how you like it before committing to long-term use.

 There is an additional 1-year limited warranty included with your purchase.
 The 1-year warranty comes with parts and labor for any manufacturers defects or issues you might experience with the machine.

-The Lotus MIG 140 welding machine is perfectly suited for hobbyists and people looking to do some light duty welding as it sets up quickly and is very versatile.
+The Lotos MIG 140 welding machine is perfectly suited for hobbyists and people looking to do some light duty welding as it sets up quickly and is very versatile.

 The Arksen is a versatile welding machine as it can be used for MIG welding and Flux Core Welding as well as aluminum gas welding.

-In addition, the operator can choose from several amperages up to 140 amps.
+In addition, the operator can choose from several amperage options up to 140 amps.
 The positives don’t end there as this little welder can handle welding steel, stainless steel and aluminum up to 3/8” inch thick.